Harrisong5/Final-Project/README.md

 Change Password|-|Password change updates database User model correctly, no success message Logout|Y|A success message could be added

+After reviewing these tests, the fixes were made (notifation of more user actions and pageination controls improved) and are updated in the live link.
+Several other features were also tested and updated where needed, such as social media links on the footer.

 ## Responsiveness and browser compatability